WeblateOrg/weblate/docs/wlc.rst

 ++++++++++++

 The Weblate Client is shipped separately and includes the Python module.
-You need to install :mod:`wlc`:, wlc to use these.
+To use the commands below, you need to install :mod:`wlc`:

 .. code-block:: sh